jcyk/BERT/README.md

 - Lazy file reader

 ## Quick Guide
-- This code is very simple, actually it can explain itself.
+- This code is very simple, it should explain itself.